geudde/attic-chest/pages/02.season-1/05.meeting-05/14.eleanor/docs.md

 She will check the bold design
 Absent from my Valentine,
-On a Haycock laid supine,
+On a haycock laid supine,
 Oft I at my fate repine,
 Weeping tears of scalding brine,
-Then had I a Princes coin
+Then had I a prince’s coin
 I would give it to rejoin
 Her I love — my Valentine.
 I shall gladly life resign